lethal-guitar/SaucerMapViewer/file_format_specs.md

 | 8 | i16 | Vertical offset |
 | 10 | u16 | Scale |

+Billboards are rendered as screen-aligned quads.
+The size of the quad depends on the size of the texture, with 64 pixels filling the width of one map tile.
+By default, a billboard is positioned such that the top-left corner of the quad is located at the bottom-left corner of the map grid tile.
+The X and Y origin values from the texture definition can offset this, for example to place the billboard's center at the reference position.

+The position is then further modified using the X, Y, and vertical offsets specified in the billboard definition.

 ### Block instance

 | Offset | Type | Description |